oracle-livelabs/adb/movie-stream-story-lite/load-data/load-data.md

 ## Task 3: Log in as the MOVIESTREAM user

-Now you need to switch from the ADMIN user to the [](var:db_user_name) user, before starting the next lab on data loading.
+Now you need to switch from the ADMIN user to the [](var:db_user_name) user, before starting the next task on data loading.

 1. In the upper right corner of the page, click the drop-down menu for ADMIN, and click **Sign Out**.